 Aftercare involves a more hands-off approach by giving your loved one more personal responsibility for maintaining their sobriety.

-With that being said, at Providence Recovery, we can accommodate patients seeking aftercare options, such as PHP or IOP, through various treatment services that are customized to fit their needs.
+With that being said, at Providence Recovery, we can accommodate patients seeking aftercare options, such as IOP, through various treatment services that are customized to fit their needs.

 Providence Recovery provides four treatment services, customized for your loved one: